 Can I manage an IVA myself?

-You can’t set up an IVA by yourself.
-You will need to find an insolvency practitioner to take an IVA proposal to your creditors on your behalf.
+You need an IP to take an IVA proposal to your creditors for you.
 Find out more about managing an IVA.

 IVAs are arranged by StepChange Voluntary Arrangements, part of StepChange Debt Charity.
 In Scotland, a protected trust deed is a similar solution.
 This has different benefits, risks and fees.